-According to ConsumerAffairs.com, the Federal Trade Commission (FTC) processed 1.4 million fraud reports in 2018, and the most common forms fell into the following categories:
+According to the Federal Trade Commission (FTC), many scams have occurred regarding COVID-19 and identity theft.
+The most common forms of scams fall into the following categories:

 - Imposter scams